Brothers and Sisters (album): Recording and production

 The band began recording Brothers and Sisters in the autumn of 1972 at Capricorn Studios in Macon, Georgia, prior to Oakley's death.
 The band had previously started rehearsals for the album in the summer.
 Allman brought a song he had worked on for a year, titled "Queen of Hearts", but he was drunk and none of the members of the band would listen to him.
 This was the catalyst that led to Allman beginning work on Laid Back, his debut solo album.
 After Williams helped record the album's third track, "Come and Go Blues", the rest of the recording process was smooth.

 Betts became the group's de facto leader during the recording process.
 "It's not like Dickey came in and said, 'I'm taking over.
 I'm the boss.
 Do this and that.'
 It wasn't overt; it was still supposedly a democracy but Dickey started doing more and more of the songwriting," said road manager Willie Perkins.
 The band first recorded "Wasted Words" and "Ramblin' Man," the latter showcasing a more country-infused sound.
-The entire group were initially reluctant to record "Ramblin' Man" — "We knew it was a good song but it didn't sound like us," said drummer Butch Trucks — but the band gradually headed in a more country direction, as that was Betts' background.
+The entire group was initially reluctant to record "Ramblin' Man" — "We knew it was a good song but it didn't sound like us," said drummer Butch Trucks — but the band gradually headed in a more country direction, as that was Betts' background.
 Betts was very serious about his songwriting, sitting down each afternoon to write.

-The band were adamant about not replacing Duane's position in the band.
-Les Dudek, the guitarist who would eventually record "Jessica" and "Ramblin' Man," had entered the sessions when he was asked to jam with Betts through mutual friends.
+The band was adamant about not replacing Duane's lead guitar role.
+Les Dudek, the guitarist who would eventually play on "Jessica" and "Ramblin' Man," had entered the sessions when he was asked to jam with Betts through mutual friends.
 The band enjoyed how Dudek played and Phil Walden, the band's manager, seemed set on Dudek being in the band.
 Word of mouth, propagated by Dudek himself, was that he "got the gig" and had become the Allman Brothers' new co-lead guitarist.
 "We went looking for this dude to kick his ass.
 Nobody was going to replace Duane and the very thought of it was infuriating to us," said Trucks.
 After recording completed, Dudek went on the road with Boz Scaggs and the Steve Miller Band.
 He wanted to end his contract with Phil Walden at Capricorn, and part of his release granted him no part of the publishing deal for Brothers and Sisters, including a songwriting credit for "Jessica", as he had no written contract.